echyn/echyn.github.io/research.md

 ## Peer Reviewed Publications
 ----

-- Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Labor Market Outcomes of Children (Forthcoming at the *American Economic Review*)
+1. Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Labor Market Outcomes of Children (Forthcoming at the *American Economic Review*)

-- Predictors of Successful Housing Voucher Lease-Up and Implications for Estimated Labor Market Responses (with Josh Hyman and Max Kapustin) (Forthcoming at the *Journal of Policy Analysis and Management*)
+2. Predictors of Successful Housing Voucher Lease-Up and Implications for Estimated Labor Market Responses (with Josh Hyman and Max Kapustin) (Forthcoming at the *Journal of Policy Analysis and Management*)

 ## Working Papers
 ----

-- Advertising, Reputation and Environmental Stewardship: Evidence from the BP Oil Spill (with Lint Barrage and Justine Hastings) (Revise and Resubmit at the *American Economic Journal: Economic Policy*)
+1. Advertising, Reputation and Environmental Stewardship: Evidence from the BP Oil Spill (with Lint Barrage and Justine Hastings) (Revise and Resubmit at the *American Economic Journal: Economic Policy*)

+2. The Impact of Disadvantaged Peers: Evidence from Resettlement after Public Housing Demolition

-- Pay Me Later: The Impact of a Simple Employer-based Savings Scheme (with Lasse Brune and Jason Kerwin)
+3. Pay Me Later: The Impact of a Simple Employer-based Savings Scheme (with Lasse Brune and Jason Kerwin)

-- Peers and Motivation at Work: Evidence from a Firm Experiment in Malawi (with Lasse Brune and Jason Kerwin)
+4. Peers and Motivation at Work: Evidence from a Firm Experiment in Malawi (with Lasse Brune and Jason Kerwin)

-- The Impact of Paid Sick Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)
+5. The Impact of Paid Maternity Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)

-- The Impact of Paid Maternity Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)
+6. The Impact of Paid Sick Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)

+7. The Causal Impact of Removing Children from Abusive and Neglectful Homes (with Anthony Bald, Justine Hastings and Margarita Machelett)

-- Leveraging Machine Learning for Optimal Policy: Evidence from Reemployment Services (with Zak Campbell and Justine Hastings)
+8. Leveraging Machine Learning for Optimal Policy: Evidence from Reemployment Services (with Zak Campbell and Justine Hastings)

-- How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)
+9. How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)

 ## Selected Abstracts and Links to Papers:
 ---